markphahn/rfp-ical/ReadMe.md

 This is a simple command line program written in C# using the .Net Framework v5.0.

-To use copy the `CurrentRFP.cs` file to `MyCurrentRFP.cs` and change the class name and constructor name to `MyCurrentRFP.cs`.
+To use: copy the `CurrentRFP.cs` file to `MyCurrentRFP.cs` and change the class name and constructor name to `MyCurrentRFP.cs`.
 Then edit your RFP details in the `MyCurrentRFP.cs` file. (`MyCurrentRFP.cs` is in the `.gitignore` file to prevent checking specific RFP details.)